 Pooled investment product

 A person having a say over what type of superannuation fund he can join.
 Fund choice is different from investment choice, which means a person has a say over where a fund invests his super.

-The currency that a business prepares its accounts in, This may not be the domestic currency of the country which the business is mainly based in.
+The currency that a business prepares its accounts in.
+This may not be the domestic currency of the country in which the business is mainly based.

 Fund of fund investment option

 An investment option where the investor selects a general risk profile but the super fund or master trust provider selects the underlying investments from a range of products managed by external investment managers.
 Can also be referred to as multi-manager options.

 An organisation that specialises in the investment of a portfolio of assets on behalf of individuals and organisations, subject to the investor's guidelines.
 Also referred.to as an investment manager.